 - 1 quart beef broth

 - 8-10 baby white potatoes – quartered

 - 1 tablespoon finely chopped fresh parsley , for garnish

 - Preheat oven to 350F.

-- Return the browned beef to the pot along with the stock, potatoes and bay leaves.
-Raise the heat to high, bring to a boil, and season with black pepper to taste.
-Cover with a lid, transfer to the oven and cook until the meat is fork-tender, around 1.5 hours.
+- Add the beef broth and use a wooden spoon to lift any browned bits on the bottom of the pot.
+Return the browned beef to the pot.
+Tie the thyme and rosemary together with butcher's twine and add it to the pot along with the bay leaves and potatoes.
+Raise the heat to high, bring the liquid to a boil, and season with another pinch of salt and black pepper to taste.
+Cover the pot with a lid, transfer to the oven and cook until the meat is fork-tender, around 1.5 hours.
 If the meat is still tough after 1.5 hours, return the pot to the oven and cook an additional 30 minutes, then check again.

 - Discard the thyme, rosemary and bay leaves.
 Taste the stew for seasoning and adjust with salt and pepper as desired.
 If the stew is too thick, add some more beef broth to lengthen it.
 If the stew is too loose, simmer it over a medium heat until it thickens to your desired consistency.

 - Ladle the beef stew into individual serving bowls and garnish with parsley before enjoying.